 Where Mystery Shopping Jobs Actually Live

 Job aggregators are free search tools that pull open shops from many companies at once.
-Think of them as the Google Maps of mystery shopping.
-They show you what’s open near you without logging into each company one by one.
+Think of them as the Google Maps of mystery shopping — they show you what’s open near you without logging into each company one by one.

 Direct outreach is when schedulers contact you by email or text with open shops.
-This channel takes time to build.
-Schedulers reach out to shoppers they know are reliable.
+This channel takes time to build — schedulers reach out to shoppers they know are reliable.
 It’s the goal, but it won’t happen on day one.

 Job Aggregators: Your Best Starting Point